- [System characteristics]

 This patch-board method is similar to what was used in the mechanical Hellschreiber-sender T empf 44 in the 1960s.
 This sender has a character-drum with seven notched disks to generate the characters A - G, ten notched disks for the figures 0 - 9, and one disk for the character "-".
 This machine sent a string of eight characters, based on a discrete code at its inputs.

 Fig. 21: The inside of a Siemens-Hell T empf 44E with stack of notched character-generator disks at the center

 SOME OTHER LUFTWAFFE BEAM SYSTEMS

 Clearly, Bernhard/Bernhardine is a "beam system" for aircraft guidance.
-The origins of such systems date back at least to the early 1900s, when Otto Scheller of the Lorenz company invented the ""Wireless course indicator and telegraph" system (patents from 1907 and 1916 ).
+The origins of such systems date back at least to the early 1900s, when Otto Scheller of the Lorenz company invented the "Wireless course indicator and telegraph" system (patents from 1907 and 1916 ).
 At that time (before the widespread advent of aviation), the system was intended for guiding ships.
 The ground-station of the Scheller system had a radiation pattern with four main lobes in fixed orthogonal directions.
-See Figure 20.
-Two of the lobes transmitted the Morse letter "N" (dash dot), the other two the letter "A" (das dot").
-Where lobes overlap, the combination of "A" and "N" results in a constant tone signal ("Dauerton"): the "equi-signal".
+See Figure 22.
+Two of the lobes transmitted the Morse letter "N" (dash dot), the other two the letter "A" (dot dash).
+Where lobes overlap, the combination of "A" and "N" results in a constant tone signal (D: "Dauerton"): the "equi-signal".
 This was the first "A/N" system, later used in several other Lorenz radio-navigation systems.
 Later variations of this scheme used narrow "A" and "N" beams, with a much narrower overlap, allowing more accurate determination of the course line of the equi-signal.